mverleg/WW/README.rst

 * Random DjangoUnicodeDecodeError even in admin with strings coming coming from database
 * Add images or other context markers to Phrase, to distinguish double meanings (and it's cool anyway)
-* Translation problems for study/Study case sensitivity when making but only one translated *
+* Translation problems for study/Study case sensitivity when making but only one translated
+* Active phrases should be per language; now you can have 5 actives but only one of them being the correct language *